TROUBLED TEEN PROGRAMS: HOW TO KNOW YOURS WILL HELP

 - Wilderness therapy programs and therapeutic boarding schools

-Wilderness therapy programs are tailored to each student’s personality type and specific areas they struggle with.
+Wilderness therapy programs are tailored to each student’s personality type and areas they struggle with.
 Ultimately, many results have shown that boot camps for teens are NOT the way to go.

 Once narrowing down the kind of troubled teen program you want to send your child to, you need to examine the different characteristics each one offers.